 I saw this one at the movies as well, just because there wasn’t much else on.
 At the time I remember thinking, “this is just a stupid action movie”.
 It wasn’t until after I left the cinema that I realised how much I weirdly enjoyed it.
 Maybe it’s the way they give the robots human qualities, I don’t know.
 It just got me in the feels.
 I also loved the soundtrack and used to listen to this song all the time.

-Obviously I had an Andy Warhol phase and thought Edie Sedgwick was just the coolest.
+Obviously I went through an Andy Warhol phase so naturally, I thought Edie Sedgwick was just the coolest.
 It’s actually kind of crazy to think of how easily influenced I was by “artsy” depictions of beautiful women just ruining their lives.
-That’s all this film was really, visually I enjoyed it but thinking back on it now I wouldn’t watch it again.
+That’s all this film was really – the styling was beautiful but thinking back on it now the plot was pretty ordinary.

 Well, friends, that concludes my 2007 throwback.
 I hope you enjoyed my much-anticipated third instalment of this series as much as I enjoyed putting it together.
 Throwback posts are one of my favourite kind to do, probably because of how much nostalgia they bring back.